 Many of our students do internships with government labs, engineering firms, sports teams, and more.
 Some majors require internships.
 For example, undergraduates in the Department of Recreation, Park and Tourism Sciences must complete at least 400 hours of work related to their degree with an organization.
 RPTS students have interned with Southwest Airlines, the Dallas Cowboys, the U.S. Coast Guard, the U.S. Department of Defense and hundreds of other places.

 Global outreach and research have always been a top priority for us.
 Our students participate in faculty-led study abroad programs, exchange programs, international conferences, and international service projects.
-A dedicated advisor on College staff and a peer advising team help students navigate study abroad experiences.
 We also provide need-based scholarships for our students.
 Learn more about study abroad and other international programs on the College page for study abroad and at the Texas A&M Education Abroad Programs Office.

 By serving their community, students grow as scholars, professionals, and individuals.
 Among many community service projects related to the College of Agriculture and Life Sciences is The Howdy Farm.
 To experience agriculture hands-on, promote local food, and facilitate organic research, 350 students per semester are drawn to a piece of turf on campus.
 The student-organized and student-run farm provides locally grown, organic produce for students dining on campus.
 Among its goals is to create a more sustainable campus.